 Comparison with other options

-There are a growing number of SaaS providers to help you stake your ETH, but each comes with different benefits and risks.
-You should consider that all SaaS options require additional trust assumptions compared to home-staking.
+There are a growing number of SaaS providers to help you stake your ETH, but they all have their own benefits and risks.
+All SaaS options require additional trust assumptions compared to home-staking.
 Saas options may have additional code wrapping the Ethereum clients that is not open or auditable.
 SaaS also has a detrimental effect on network decentralization.
 Depending on the setup, you may not control your validator - the operator could act dishonestly using your ETH.

 Attribute indicators are used below to signal notable strengths or weaknesses a listed SaaS provider may have.
 Use this section as a reference for how we define these attributes while you're choosing a service to help with your staking journey.